tigera-cs/Calico-Foundation/1-install-calico-k8s-lab/README.md

 ````

-Confirm that all of the pods are running with the following command.
+Confirm that the APIServer pods are running with the following command.

 ```
 watch kubectl get pods -n calico-apiserver